SheaMeyers/anonymous-reviewer-django-react/README.md

 9. The project should be running and accessible by going to localhost:8000

 One example is to search for `My Restaurant` which will have a variety of reviews

+## Deploying to Heroku

+This project also contains the configuration to be deploy to Heroku (https://devcenter.heroku.com/articles/django-app-configuration).
+If you created a project in Heroku you should only need to set the git upstream run `git push heroku master` in order for this project to be run on Heroku.
+For further instructions please reference Heroku documentation.